sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/8000 - sections-example-copy-from-sections.md

                 "isCaseSensitive": true
               },
             },
-            /* each section in group ends after "vehicle no" line */ "stop": {
+            /* each section in group ends after "vehicle no." line */ "stop": {
               "type": "startsWith",
               "text": "Vehicle no",